Optical & Ultrasonic Imaging Laboratory

 Lab News

-Dr. Xia led a feature issue in Biomedical Optics Express that covered all aspects of translational photoacoustic research.
-Application areas include screening and diagnosis of diseases, imaging of disease progression and therapeutic response, and image-guided treatment, such as surgery, drug delivery, and photothermal/photodynamic therapy.
-The feature issue also covers relevant developments in photoacoustic instrumentation, contrast agents, image processing and reconstruction algorithms.
+Dr. Xia led a feature issue in Biomedical Optics Express covering all aspects of translational photoacoustic research, including screening and diagnosis, imaging of disease progression and therapeutic response, and image-guided treatment.
+The issue also covers advances in instrumentation, contrast agents, image processing, and reconstruction algorithms.

-3D Biometric Authentication Based on Finger Veins Almost Impossible to Fool
+3D Biometric Authentication Based on Finger Veins Is Almost Impossible to Fool

 Sep.
 30, 2020